Shantanujpk/PowerBI-Car-Sales-Insight-Project-/README.md

 3. Navigate between pages for detailed sales trends and summary insights.

 ## Note PFA all the DAX that i used:
+## These are Step by step (In some cases one is needed to make new one)
 • YTD Total Sale = TOTALYTD(SUM(car_data[Price ($)]),'Calendar Table'[Date])
 • PYTD = CALCULATE(SUM(car_data[Price ($)]), SAMEPERIODLASTYEAR('Calendar Table'[Date]))
 • Sales Difference = [YTD Total Sale] - [PYTD]